InertialMicrocavitationRheometry/IMR_Bayesian_design/README.md

 ## Implementation

-Run `IMR_design.m` to reproduce the design results for the first example case considered in the manuscript.
+Run `IMR_design.m` to obtain the design results for the first example case considered in the manuscript.
+The main functions are:

 * Simulations:
     * `IMR_simulation()` generates IMR simulations in a parallel environment.